ArtOfCode-/concaten/CODE_STYLE.md

       `FooType *f = malloc(sizeof(FooType))`
-    * When replacing something, create the replacement in a variable, *then* copy it into its destination, rather than creating it in the destination and having to copy the original back.
+    * When replacing something, create the replacement in a variable, *then* copy it into its destination, rather than creating it in the destination and having to copy the original back if you need to revert.
     * Always perform `NULL` checks on passed-in pointers.
 If `NULL` shouldn't have been passed, return an error.
       * out params, in constructors or elsewhere, should never be `NULL`, so return an error immediately if `NULL` is passed in.
+    * Use a single error handler if possible; whenever an error occurs, set the error to return and `goto error_handler`.
 3. Use standard library conventions where possible.
     * `void foo_free(Foo *f)` will just silently return immediately if `NULL` is passed in.